paulo-herrera/PyTable/README.md

 # After the table has been created, it is a good idea to check what is stored on it
-t.what()  # prints a summary of the columns in the table t.wait()  # this line will stop the script and ask to press ENTER
+t.what()  # prints a summary of the columns in the table t.wait()  # this line will stop the script and ask to press ENTER before continuing

 # that should print something like this
 #================================================================================